genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 For more information about each of these three authentication types please see the [authentication overview](../../../server/access-control/authentication-overview/#username-and-password-authentication).

-### ldap
+### LDAP
 Within the scope of the `authentication` function, you can define an `ldap` block that can define connections to one or more LDAP servers.

-To define a connection to a server, call the `connection` function and set the relevant details.
-To define connections to more than one server, simply call the `connection` function multiple times.
+- To define a connection to a single server, call the `connection` function and set the relevant details.
+- To define connections to more than one server, simply call the `connection` function multiple times.

 When using multiple LDAP connections, the connections will be used in the order specified to authenticate a login request.
 Only one server need return a successful result for the login to be successful.